katofares/elixir_basics/README.md

 # elixir_basics

 ## Pure functions:
-  functions have these properties:
+ - Pure function are functions have these properties:
-    - The values are immutable.
+   * The values are immutable.
-    - The function’s result is affected only by the function’s arguments.
+   * The function’s result is affected only by the function’s arguments.
-    - The function doesn’t generate effects beyond the value it returns.
+   * The function doesn’t generate effects beyond the value it returns.

+## Important conventions:
+ - Variable name: must follow thw ***snake_case*** (eg: first_name)
+ - Function name: the same as variable name
+ - Module name: must follow the ***CamelCase*** (eg: MyModule)

+## Strings:
+ - String concatenation: use <> (eg: "hello"<>" worls" => hello worls).
+ - String interpolation: use #{} (eg: "Hello #{name}").
+ - Always use #{}  instead of <>.

+## variables:
+ - Elixir has two types of variables: bound and free variable
+   * When variable is defined as function parameter or in function body(local       variable) is bound variable Otherwise it is a free variable.

+## Anonymous functions:
+ - Syntax: func_name = fn(arg1, arg2) -> function body end
+ - Invoke anonymous function: func_name.(args)
+ - Almost uses for one line functions.
+ - Anonymous functions cannot have optional arguments .

 ## Important Modules
 * refer to https://hexdocs.pm/elixir/Kernel.html and check: